PowerBook 500 series: Variations across the range

 Although the 500 "Blackbird" prototypes were black, only one of the five production models was completely black; that was the 550c, sold only in Japan.
 The 550c differed from the four two-tone grey models in a few other key respects as well, including a larger active-matrix color screen, a combined Latin/Kana keyboard, and a full 68040 processor.
-The other models were all charcoal grey with darker grey trim, came with a variety of displays (active/passive matrix; color or greyscale), and used the 68LC040 processor (a low-cost variant without a math co-processor).
+The other models were all charcoal grey with darker grey trim, came with a variety of displays (active/passive matrix; color or greyscale), and used the 68LC040 processor (a low-cost variant without a math coprocessor).
 The full-sized keyboard with 12 function keys, and 640×480 resolution display was consistent across the family.

 Optional internal modem

 The modem was developed with Global Village, and is a unique two-part design.
 The transceiver with the modem connector is installed in the back, and the modem itself is located next to the CPU daughter card.
-It was a V.32 Terbo, and had a top rate of 19.2 kbit/s, but only with other V.32 Terbo modems as there was no official standard.
-Otherwise it would drop down to 14.4 kbit/s.
+It was a V.32terbo, and had a top rate of 19.2 KB/s, but only with other V.32terbo modems as there was no official standard.
+Otherwise, it would drop to 14.4 KB/s.
 Due to a bug with the new combined printer/modem port, the driver had to be upgraded to 2.5.5, and the Chooser was replaced in the GV install.

 Expansion bay

 The 500 series of PowerBooks included the ability to use two batteries at the same time, allowing for 4 hours of battery life from two installed charged batteries.
-However the left battery also had an internal PDS slot that allowed for custom modules to be installed.
+However, the left battery also had an internal PDS slot that allowed for custom modules to be installed.
 Despite prototypes having been made, only two devices reached the market.

 PCMCIA "card cage"

 One is the PCMCIA module.
 There were three versions; RevA, RevB and RevC.
-The RevC is the most useful as it can take 16bit WiFi cards, allowing the possibility to get a Powerbook 5xx connected online or in the home network using a technology that was developed after the Powerbook 5xxs were discontinued by Apple.
+The RevC is the most useful as it can take 16bit Wi-Fi cards, allowing the possibility to get a Powerbook 5xx connected online or in the home network using a technology that was developed after the Powerbook 5xxs were discontinued by Apple.
 The different revisions of the PCMCIA module were released by Apple to accommodate the developing PCMCIA standard.
 These modules are difficult to find, and the RevC module is in particular demand because it alone works with 16-bit WiFi cards.

 PC Card (PCMCIA) cage, 16-bit, 2 Type I/II or 1 Type III cards, using a 68000 CPU to convert the PC Card protocol to PDS.

-FPU co-processor
+FPU coprocessor

-The other is the FPU co-processor, to make up for the lack of one in the PowerBook's 68LC040 CPU.
+The other is the FPU coprocessor, to make up for the lack of one in the PowerBook's 68LC040 CPU.

-The FPU module uses a 68882 FPU co-processor made by Sonnet.
+The FPU module uses a 68882 FPU coprocessor made by Sonnet.